prcore/docs/content/en/getting-started/_index.md

 ## Use Case

-{{< link "Kairos" "https://github.com/VisualPM" >}} is a prescriptive process monitoring interface that uses PrCore as a backend to get prescriptions.
+{{< link "Kairos" "https://kairos.cloud.ut.ee/" >}} is a prescriptive process monitoring interface that uses PrCore as a service to get prescriptions.
 It provides a user-friendly interface for users to upload event logs and receive prescriptions in a visualized way.
+You can check its source code {{< link "here" "https://github.com/VisualPM" >}}.

 ## User Guide